 White Rose Maths resources will be used as they are matched to our current maths curriculum model.
-Children are very used to seeing these resources.
+Children are very used to seeing these resources and completing the activities.

 Reading in Year 1, 2 and 3 will be supported by BugClub used to develop comprehension and inference skills.
 For pupils in Years 4, 5 and 6, Accelerated Reader will further develop required reading skills and assess through online quizzing.

-Phonics will continue for Reception & Year 1 as guided by the class teachers.
+Phonics will continue for Reception & Year 1/Year 2 as guided by the class teachers.

 In addition to this, DoodleMaths (Maths and Tables) and DoodleEnglish (Spelling, Punctuation and Grammar) will be used to supplement teaching and learning with an individualised approach to match pupil needs, assessing the acquisition and retention of basic core skill and addressing gaps in knowledge.
+Teachers may assign tasks to support learning in the day or review previous learning for understanding practice.
+The online lessons are free to all and offer a recorded taught session so that the children can access physical teaching from a teacher and then access work relating to that lesson within the same website.